Cities District (rugby union)

 Cities District is a select Scottish provincial amateur rugby union team that draws its players from Glasgow District and Edinburgh District.
 It is occasionally known as the Glasgow-Edinburgh District side.

 Founded in 1893, the Cities District team - and its corresponding Provinces District team - was created, thus halving Scotland's representative rugby union area in two.

 History

 Formation

 To include other players when selecting the international team, the Cities v Provinces District match was introduced by the Scottish Rugby Union in the 1893–94 season.

 The match was first played on Saturday 23 December 1893.
 The Provinces District was deemed a 'Rest of Scotland' side; though the 'Rest of Scotland' term was fluid dependent on the opposition.

+Recent matches

+The most recent Cities District match was an Under 23 side that faced Black Lion from Tbilisi in Georgia on 25 April 2024 in Edinburgh.
+Black Lion won that match 38 - 0.